 SECTION 1.
-PURPOSE
+PURPOSE.

 SECTION 2.
 COVERAGE.

-.02 Policies and procedures for the Foreign Service and the Senior Executive Service (both excepted from the competitive service by statute) are set forth in other directives.
-The Foreign Service is covered in DAO 202-900, “Foreign Service Personnel Management,” and in the Foreign Affairs Manual issued by the Department of State.
-The Senior Executive Service is covered in Executive Resources Board Bulletins.
-All directives mentioned in this paragraph take precedence over this Order.
+.02 All positions within the Foreign Service and the SES (both excepted from the competitive service by statute) are excluded from this Order, as policies and procedures for these positions are set forth in other directives.
+The Foreign Service is covered in Department Administrative Order (DAO) 202-900, “Foreign Service Personnel Management,” and in the Foreign Affairs Manual issued by the Department of State.
+The SES is covered in the Department’s “Executive Personnel Policy Manual.”

-SECTION 3.
+SECTION 4.
 GENERAL PROVISIONS.

 .01 Equal Employment Opportunity.

 The Department’s policy is to provide equal opportunity in employment for all persons, without regard to race, color, religion, sex (including pregnancy and gender identity), national origin, age, disability, genetic information, marital status, political affiliation, sexual orientation, labor organization affiliation or non-affiliation, status of a parent, any other factor(s) stated in the Secretary’s Policy Statement on Equal Employment Opportunity, or any other non-merit based factor.
 This policy applies to the excepted service as it does to the competitive service.

 a.
 Requests to establish, modify, extend, or abolish Schedule A, B, C, and D appointing authorities must be made to OPM through the Department’s Director for Human Resources Management (Director, OHRM).
 OPM requirements are found in 5 CFR, Part 213.

 b.
 Civil Service Rule VI (5 CFR 6.1(c); 6.6), requires OPM to publish a notice of its decision granting authority to make appointments to an excepted position under the appropriate schedule in the Federal Register (i.e. all Schedule A, B, C, and D appointing authorities) or the revocation of an authority.